A Complete Guide to Facebook’s Diem Coin (Formerly Libra)

 Lastly, academic institutions wanting to join will need to prove they are in the top 100 universities in the world according to certain standards.

-While Libra’s vision is that anyone with a sufficient stake in the Libra network will be able to serve as a validator, initially the network will be limited to 100 qualified founding members and validators.
+While Diem’s vision is that anyone with a sufficient stake in the Diem network will be able to serve as a validator, the network was initially targeting 100 qualified founding members and validators.

-The Libra association is in charge of the Libra protocol, meaning the rules of the network, and of managing the Libra reserve (which I’ll get to in a moment).
+The Diem association is in charge of the Diem protocol, meaning the rules of the network, and managing the Diem reserve (which I’ll get to in a moment).

-The governing body of the Libra Association is the Libra Association Council, comprised of one representative from each member of the association.
+The governing body of the Diem Association is the Diem Association Council, comprised of one representative from each member of the association.

-You can think of the council as shareholders in the Libra association.
+You can think of the council as shareholders in the Diem association.
 They get to vote on key decisions but they’re not involved in the day to day management.

 The council appoints an executive team under a managing director to carry out decisions and manage day to day issues, similar to shareholders appointing a CEO.

-Additionally, a Libra Association Board, comprised of 5 to 19 members of the council will provide guidance to the executive team.
+Additionally, a Diem Association Board, composed of 5 to 19 members of the council, will provide guidance to the executive team.
 This would be similar to a board of directors to which a CEO is accountable.

 Finally we have the social impact advisory board led by nonprofit organizations and academic institutions.
 This advisory board seems to have limited influence since the board has to approve its recommendations.

-It’s important to note that while Facebook Inc. is indeed the initial founding member of the Libra project, it has the same commitments, privileges, and financial obligations as any other Founding Member.
+It’s important to note that while Facebook Inc. is indeed the initial founding member of the Diem project, it has the same commitments, privileges, and financial obligations as any other Founding Member.

-For Libra’s vision of decentralization to indeed be realized, the association would eventually become unnecessary and the Libra project will be controlled through the public’s participation in the network.
+For Diem’s vision of decentralization to indeed be realized, the association would eventually become unnecessary and the Diem project would be controlled through the public’s participation in the network.

 Most cryptocurrencies aren’t backed by any commodity or fiat currency.
 That’s why they often fluctuate so dramatically in price since a lot of people are speculating on how much they will be worth in the future.

-Libra, on the other hand, is set for day to day use, which requires it to have a less volatile nature.
-That’s why for every Libra created there will be a set of stable and liquid assets backing it.
+Diem, on the other hand, is set for day-to-day use, which requires it to have a less volatile nature.
+That’s why for every Diem created there will be a set of stable and liquid assets backing it.

-This backing, known as the Libra reserve, helps make Libra more stable so users will be able to sell Libra coins at or close to the value for which they bought them.
+This backing, known as the Diem reserve, helps make Diem more stable so users will be able to sell Diem coins at or close to the value for which they bought them.

-The Libra reserve expands and shrinks according to supply and demand for Libra from the market.
+The Diem reserve expands and shrinks according to supply and demand for Diem from the market.

-So unlike many cryptocurrencies that have a limited supply, or use mining to generate new coins, the Libra supply is ever changing.
+So unlike many cryptocurrencies that have a limited supply, or use mining to generate new coins, the Diem supply is ever changing.

-If people demand Libra – more coins will be created in exchange for the fiat currency used to buy it.
-If people sell off the Libra – the reserve will shrink accordingly and so will the Libra money supply.
+If people demand Diem – more coins will be created in exchange for the fiat currency used to buy it.
+If people sell off the Diem – the reserve will shrink accordingly and so will the Diem money supply.

-The initial funding for the reserve will come from founding members of the Libra association and from users buying the coin once it launches.
+The initial funding for the reserve will come from founding members of the Diem Association and from users buying the coin once it launches.
 It will be safeguarded by several different custodians, to avoid centralization risk, and it will be audited periodically.

 It’s important to point out that the reserve isn’t actively managed, it responds to market conditions.
-There is no monetary policy set by the Libra association on when to create or destroy coins.
+There is no monetary policy set by the Diem Association on when to create or destroy coins.

 Instead you could say the reserve inherits the policies of the central banks represented by the currencies in it such as the US dollar or the Euro.

-The reserve backs the Libra in full with a goal to always preserve Libra’s purchasing power.
+The reserve backs the Diem in full with a goal to always preserve Diem’s purchasing power.

 This type of reserve discourages a classic run on the bank.
 The typical rationale behind a bank run is that a coin is only fractionally backed, and there isn’t enough hard cash to go around if everyone were to decide to cash out at the same time.

-A fully backed reserve promises that everyone would be able to cash out at any moment even if the market were to panic.
+A fully-backed reserve promises that everyone would be able to cash out at any moment even if the market was to panic.

 The reserve funds I mentioned earlier will be invested in low-volatility, highly liquid assets like bank deposits and government bonds with low default probability and low inflation expectations.

-The yield from the reserve will be used to support the operating expenses of the Libra association but will also be distributed to the holders of the Libra investment token.
+The yield from the reserve will be used to support the operating expenses of the Diem Association but will also be distributed to the holders of the Diem investment token.

-The Libra Investment Token is, in fact, a security token issued by the Libra association which, unlike the Libra coin, can, and probably will fluctuate in value.
+The Diem Investment Token is, in fact, a security token issued by the Diem Association which, unlike the Diem coin, can, and probably will fluctuate in value.

-When a founding member of the Libra association invests an initial amount in the reserve, they get the Libra Investment Token in return.
-This token can be considered as a share in the Libra association.
-If the Libra reserve generates a profit it will be distributed to the token holders.
+When a founding member of the Libra association invests an initial amount in the reserve, they get the Diem Investment Token in return.
+This token can be considered as a share in the Diem association.
+If the Diem reserve generates a profit, it will be distributed to the token holders.

-Since the Libra Investment Token is considered a security, it will be available only to founding members of the Libra association and to accredited investors from the general public.
+Since the Diem Investment Token is considered a security, it will be available only to founding members of the Diem Association and to accredited investors from the general public.

-As you can imagine, the Libra project attracts its share of criticism.
-Let me point out some of the more concerning points about Libra.
+As you can imagine, the Diem project attracts its share of criticism.
+Let me point out some of the more concerning points about Diem.

 “Just another fiat currency”

-The Libra association states that in the early development of the Libra network, its founding members are committed to working with authorities and to address all regulatory concerns.
+The Diem Association states that in the early development of the Diem network, its founding members are committed to working with authorities and to address all regulatory concerns.

-Basically, this means that Libra will probably be available only for people who pass a certain verification process, making it still unreachable to many unbanked and underbanked people around the world.
+Basically, this means that Diem will probably be available only for people who pass a certain verification process, making it still unreachable to many unbanked and underbanked people around the world.

 Keep in mind that over half of the 1.7 billion underbanked come from just seven countries: Bangladesh, China, India, Indonesia, Mexico, Nigeria, and Pakistan; in more than half of these places, cryptocurrencies are banned, Facebook can’t freely operate, and heavy regulatory restrictions exist to combat crime and money-laundering concerns.

-On top of that, Libra’s value is backed by major fiat currencies making it inherently attached to their fluctuations.
+On top of that, Diem’s value is backed by major fiat currencies making it inherently attached to their fluctuations.

-Much like Bitcoin, Libra transactions are pseudonymous.
-This means all transactions are public and visible to everyone, but you can’t tell who sent what to whom, since Libra addresses are just random letters and numbers.
+Much like Bitcoin, Diem transactions are pseudonymous.
+This means all transactions are public and visible to everyone, but you can’t tell who sent what to whom, since Diem addresses are just random letters and numbers.

-However, if you take into account that Libra wallets will require some sort of user verification, you can easily see how financial information can be constructed by certain entities like Libra wallets and therefore possibly leaked.
+However, if you take into account that Diem wallets will require some sort of user verification, you can easily see how financial information can be constructed by certain entities like Diem wallets and therefore possibly leaked.

-Another important issue is the fact that Libra is a centralized, also known as permissioned, blockchain with intentions of becoming permissionless, but it remains unclear how and if this transition will actually occur.
+Another important issue is the fact that Diem is a centralized, also known as permissioned, blockchain with intentions of becoming permissionless, but it remains unclear how and if this transition will actually occur.

-The financial interests of the companies behind Libra may collide with this vision if Libra becomes extremely popular, and it requires a significant level of trust on the public’s part to believe that those organizations would lobby for Libra’s vision over their own interests
+The financial interests of the companies behind Diem may collide with this vision if Diem becomes extremely popular, and it requires a significant level of trust on the public’s part to believe that those organizations would lobby for Diem’s vision over their own interests.

 Some of the challenges the switch to decentralization presents include: